wuhao5688/RNN-TrajModel/README.md

 Hao Wu, Ziyang Chen, Weiwei Sun, Baihua Zheng, Wei Wang, Modeling Trajectories with Recurrent Neural Networks.
 IJCAI 2017.

-## Environment
-- Python: py2/py3 compatible
-- Tensorflow version: 12.0 (You may have to change some code if you want to use higher version of Tensorflow since some APIs have been changed after v1.0)
-- OS: Linux (I've tried this code on Windows and there may occur some strange runtime problems.)

 ## Directory Structure
 The directory structure may be as follows
 ```